AvonleaFisher/Creating-a-Binary-Classifier-to-Predict-Voter-Participation-in-Presidential-Elections/README.md

 With these observations in mind, organizations seeking to increase voter turnout by engaging potential non-voters should prioritize those who haven't voted in past elections, young voters, and political moderates.

 ## Limitations and Next Steps
 Many features were transformed and or excluded from the original dataset to foster a simpler and more legible encoding process.
 Future analysis should attempt to find or collect more complete data with similar variables.
-Additionally, models can be further optimized through exhaustive gridsearches.
+Additionally, models can be further optimized through an exhaustive grid search.